The Chronology of Revelation

 The assumption (albeit, incorrect) that these plagues will take place during the first 3½ years is taken as “evidence” that God’s wrath will occur during the entire 70th Week of “tribulation” and, therefore, that the “Pre-Tribulation” Rapture must happen before the 70th Week begins.
 In The Rapture commentary, however, I demonstrate that the Rapture event will not take place until well into the 70th Week—at some point after the Sixth Seal has been opened—and as late as one year prior to the end of the seven-year period (see The Seventh Year).

-It seems evident, then, that the two witnesses will appear and begin prophesying at the midpoint of the 70th Week, when the Fifth Seal is opened and Great Tribulation ensues.
+It seems evident, then, that the two witnesses will appear and begin prophesying near the middle of the 70th Week, when the Great Tribulation will ensue.
 One of the things about which they will be prophesying to people is the impending Second Coming of Jesus in the clouds and deliverance via the Rapture.
-Proclaiming this vital message will be an attempt to convince people to embrace Jesus as the true Christ and Savior of the world, so that they can avoid the approaching Day of the Lord’s wrath (Revelation 6:17), which will commence with the First Trumpet Judgment (8:6,7).
+Proclaiming this vital message will be an attempt to convince people to embrace Jesus as the true Christ/Messiah and Savior of the world, so that they can avoid the approaching Day of the Lord’s wrath (Revelation 6:17), which will commence with the First Trumpet Judgment (8:6,7).

 Once the Day of the Lord period has begun, the two witnesses evidently will be the agents used to call down some or all of the Trumpet Judgments upon the earth, as demonstrated by the fact that, after they are killed,